Mystery-Box-Games/.github/profile/README.md

 ## Introduction

 We are Mystery Box Games, two Game Dev students with a passion for making video games.
-We created this organization with the plan of building multiple experiences for players to enjoy.
+We created this organization with the plan of building many different types of games for all kinds of players to enjoy.

 ## Daniel McErlean